kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

 - Say you have two elements, the one above with `margin-bottom`, and the one below with `margin-top`.
 The greater of the two values will be used as the margin between the elements, and the other will be ignored by the browser.

-- `margin: auto` is a popular way to center an element, and it’s important to mention that it only works with block-level elements.
+- `margin: auto` is a popular way to center an element, and it’s important to mention that auto margins (e.g. `margin-right: auto`) will take up the extra space and apply it to the element's margin.

 - You can’t set a percentage-based height for an element unless the height of its parent is explicitly defined.
 You can use `body { height: 100vh }` to make the `body` element take up the full height of the viewport.